-In 2013/2014, the Infant Mortality Rate, which in urban areas overall is 34 per 1000 live births and 40 in rural areas, rises to almost 70 in urban slum areas[28].Sir William Osler said "One of the first duties of the physician is to educate the masses not to take medicine".
-Bangladesh has an estimated 100,000 licensed retail drug shops and a further 100,000 unlicensed drug shops [29,30].
-They are largely unregulated and unaccountable, and run by salespersons who are mostly trained informally through a process of 'apprenticeship'[29], where majority of medicines were dispensed irrationally without any prescription and OTC dispensing of many low safety profile drugs is common [31].
+In 2013/2014, the infant mortality rate, which is 34 per 1000 live births in urban areas overall, and 40 in rural communities, rises to nearly 70 in urban slum areas [28].
+Sir William Osler said "One of the physician's first duties is to teach the masses not to take medicine."
+Bangladesh has an estimated 100,000 licensed drug stores and an additional 100,000 unlicensed drug stores [29,30].
+They are largely unregulated and unaccountable, and run by salespersons who are mostly trained informally through a process of 'apprenticeship' [29], where majority of medicines were dispensed irrationally without any prescription and OTC dispensing of many low safety profile drugs is common [31].
 More than 80% of the population seeks care from untrained or poorly trained village doctors and drug shop retailers [30].
-The post disaster management in Bangladesh is inadequate due to lack of proper compensation, inadequate or inaccessible healthcare facilities, and the slow rehabilitation process to accommodate the survivors of disasters within the mainstream society [32].

-The recent Dengue outbreak caused more than 50,000 hospitalizations in August, 2019 alone [33] and around 100,000 hospitalizations and claimed 112 deaths from January to October, 2019 [34], where hospitals were not able to handle the huge number of patients flooding the hospitals [35].
+'Oversight of Physicians' and 'Inappropriate Treatment' have become commonly-used phrases in print and electronic media of Bangladesh, while violence against the physician in Bangladesh (by patients or by their associates) has been increased and the severity has been intensified simultaneously [32].
+The 2019 Dengue outbreak in August 2019 alone caused more than 50,000 admissions [33] and around 100.000 hospital hospitalizations and claimed 112 deaths from January to October 2019[34], where hospitals had been unable to cope with the huge number of patients flooding the hospitals [35].
 The country is hosting 1.1 million Rohingya refugees [36], who are posing serious threat of diphtheria [37-39], HIV and other STDs transmission [40,41].